Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Tell me a bit more what you mean.

-Meaning that in a sense that if we want people to, if we think that peaceful parenting along with decentralized currency is an important component of moving to a better place in a freer society, how do we um accelerate those ideas?
+Meaning that in a sense that if we want people to, if we think that peaceful parenting along with decentralized currency is an important component of moving to a better place in a freer society, how do we accelerate those ideas?

-I find it very hard to convince people, even through logic and reason these days.
+I find it very hard to convince people even through logic and reason these days.

 Well, that is a challenge.

-That's the that's that's the big challenge.
+That's the big challenge.

 Well, I think the first thing to do is to understand just how costly it is to improve your morals in the world.